-OPTIMIZE events ZORDER BY eventType, city
+OPTIMIZE people_10m ZORDER BY (gender)

 For the full set of options available when running

 OPTIMIZE even while other users or jobs are querying the table.
-Eventually you should clean up old snapshots.
+Eventually however, you should clean up old snapshots.
 You can do this by running the

 For details on using